TimurGar/Unit-3/CS Mini IA - Dtrack/Dtrack_main.md

 Fig.13 image of the Activity data table in the database with a sample of user's data

 ## Testing Plan
+### Alpha testing and Beta testing with classmates
 * Unit testing: Verification of the functionality of a certain component.
    1. Functionality of buttons
    2. Functionality of displaying data